codeyourweb/irma/README.windows-compilation.md

 ## Download and compile libyara

-It's strongly adviced NOT to clone VirusTotal's YARA repository but download the source code of the latest release.
-If you compile libyara from the latest commit, it could generate some side effect when linking this library with _IRMA_ and GCO.
+It's strongly advised NOT to clone VirusTotal's YARA repository but to download the source code of the latest release.
+If you compile libyara from the latest commit, it could generate some side effects when linking this library with _IRMA_ and GCO.

-* Download latest VirusTotal release source [from here](https://github.com/VirusTotal/yara/releases)
+* download latest VirusTotal release source [from here](https://github.com/VirusTotal/yara/releases)
 * unzip the folder in a directory without space and special char
 * in mingw terminal, go to yara directory (backslash have to be replace with slash eg. cd c:/yara)
 * compile and install using the following command: `./bootstrap.sh &&./configure && make && make install`

 ## Configure your OS

-With this step, you won't need to launch use mingw terminal anymore and you will be able to use Go to install _IRMA_ and compile your projects directly from Windows cmd / powershell.
+With this step, you won't need to use mingw terminal anymore and you will be able to use Go to install _IRMA_ and compile your projects directly from Windows cmd / powershell.

-Ensure to have the following as system environment variables (not user env vars.
+Make sure you have the following as system environment variables (not user env vars).
 If not, create them:
 ```
 GOARCH=<your-architecture> (eg. amd64)
 GOOS=windows